W-9 vs 1099: Comparing IRS Contractor Tax Forms & How To Use Each

 What Is the W-9 Form?

-Form W-9, Request for Taxpayer Identification Number and Certification, is an IRS document used to gather data your business needs to report to the IRS at year-end.
+Form W-9, Request for Taxpayer Identification Number and Certification, is an IRS document used to gather data from contractors that your business needs to report to the IRS at year-end.
 Since IRS forms change, your best option is to use the IRS website as your primary source for any IRS tax forms or instructions.
-You’ll find detailed directions there to help your contractors complete the form correctly.
+You’ll find detailed directions for filling out the W-9 form there to help your contractors complete the form correctly.

 Once your contractor completes the W-9, keep a copy of it on file in case you’re ever audited.
 The completed and signed document demonstrates that you gathered the correct data for the taxpayer.
 The IRS does not need a copy of this document.